When you Need Some Help Finding the Best Forex Brokers, Start by Reading Our Forex Brokers Reviews.

 - Dealing desk broker (DD) – This type of broker is also known as a market maker.
-On offer is often fixed spreads, that may be above or below the real market price.
-Market makers sometimes receive a lot of bad press.
-And this is because they are always the counterparty in any transaction.
+They often offer fixed spreads, which may be above or below the real market price.
+Market makers sometimes receive a lot of bad press, and this is because they are always the counterparty in any transaction.
 The trader doesn’t actually deal with the liquidity provider, but with the market maker instead.
 This has the possibility of leading to a conflict of interest, which is where this type of broker could be accused of underhanded dealing.
-This doesn’t apply to all dealing desk brokers however, but you should bear it in mind.
+This doesn’t apply to all dealing desk brokers, however, but you should bear it in mind.

-- No dealing desk broker (NDD) – A no dealing desk broker enables direct access to the interbank market.
+- No dealing desk broker (NDD) – A no-dealing-desk broker enables direct access to the interbank market.
 They can be either an STP or an ECN broker, or a combination of both.
-A genuine no dealing desk broker never requotes prices, which allows for unrestricted trading during economic announcements.
+A genuine no-dealing-desk broker never requotes prices, which allows for unrestricted trading during economic announcements.
 Often the spreads offered will be lower, but they aren’t usually fixed.
-This does mean they can increase significantly during major economic announcements.
-A no dealing desk broker makes their money either by charging a commission on every trade or by increasing the spread.
+This does mean that they can increase significantly during major economic announcements.
+A no-dealing-desk broker makes their money either by charging a commission on every trade or by increasing the spread.

 - Straight through processing broker (STP) – With this type of broker trading transactions are fully computerised, which means they are processed immediately on the interbank market, and there is no intervention from a broker.

-- Multilateral trading facilities (MTF) – This is a form of exchange, rather than a broker, and it allows buyers and sellers to come together with non-discretionary rules.
+- Multilateral trading facilities (MTF) – This is a form of exchange rather than a broker, and it allows buyers and sellers to come together with non-discretionary rules.
 It is not a regulated exchange, but it does operate under the same rules.
-The rules are transparent and ensure the trading system is fair.
+The rules are transparent and ensure that the trading system is fair.
 Brokers can guarantee price efficiency along with the clearing of transactions.
-Compared with a traditional exchange an MTF facility allows for greater discretion, execution speed that is much faster, and much lower brokerage fees.
+Compared with a traditional exchange, an MTF facility allows for greater discretion, much faster execution speed, and much lower brokerage fees.